These savory, Japanese-inspired teriyaki mushroom bowls are a quick and easy vegetarian weeknight dinner.

 - 2-3 scallions, sliced thinly, for serving

-- Preheat the oven to 425°F. Slice mushrooms and transfer to a baking sheet with 1 tbsp of sesame oil.
-Roast until the mushrooms are tender and the water is evaporated, turning halfway through, 20-25 minutes.
+- Preheat the oven to 425°F. Slice mushrooms and toss in 1 tbsp sesame oil to coat.
+Transfer to a baking sheet and roast until the mushrooms are tender and the water is evaporated, turning halfway through, 20-25 minutes.

 - Cook the rice according to package directions.